Springfield Union Station (Massachusetts): History

-Springfield's grand Union Station was constructed in 1926 by the Boston & Albany Railroad to replace an earlier Richardson Romanesque unique dual-station by Shepley, Rutan and Coolidge, the successor firm to that of noted American architect, H. H. Richardson (architect of Trinity Church in Copley Square, Boston).
-Prior to that, an Egyptian Revival structure served the city until the first so-called Union Station was built in 1851.

-The 1926 station was built for $5.87 million.
+In 1838, construction of a Springfield expansion of the Western Railroad was put under contract.
+The railroad opened for use on October 1, 1839.
+The station connected Springfield to Worcester and, by the early 1840s, to Albany and Hartford.
+It was constructed out of wood and was the only building in Springfield's history in the Egyptian Revival style.

+On October 3, 1839, an opening celebration for the station took place.
+It featured a military parade and dinner, with an estimated six to seven hundred people in attendance.
+Notable speakers at the event included sitting Massachusetts governor Edward Everett (1836–1840) and past governor Levi Lincoln Jr. (1825–1834).

+In 1851, the station was destroyed by a fire.
+A more fire-resistant union station was built in its place in 1853.
+It was replaced in the 1890s with a Richardsonian Romanesque station designed by Shepley, Rutan and Coolidge.
+The Boston and Albany Railroad, New York, New Haven and Hartford Railroad, and Boston and Maine Railroad constructed a third union station in 1926 for $5.87 million.
 The station opened to the public on December 18, 1926.

-Springfield is exactly equidistant to both Boston and Albany at 89 miles from each.
-The New York, New Haven & Hartford (including the Central New England Railway) and Boston & Maine railroads also used the station.

 As early as the 1950s, the New York Central Railroad, which had operated the Boston & Albany since 1900, considered Union Station "a white elephant" and wanted to sell it.
 The opening of the Massachusetts Turnpike in 1958 was said to have caused a 50% decline in passenger trips to Boston.
-By 1962, train departures had fallen from a 1920s-30s peak of 97 per day to fewer than 15 per day.
+By 1962, train departures had fallen from a 1920s–30s peak of 97 per day to fewer than 15 per day.
 The station was sold in 1970 to David Buntzman, a real estate speculator from Larchmont, New York.

 Amtrak took over intercity service in 1971.
 By 1973, there were no longer enough trains calling at Springfield to justify such a large station, and the main station building and baggage building were closed.
 A new station would have likely been needed in any event.
 The building had not been well-maintained in several years, and rehabilitating it was deemed too costly.
 Amtrak opened a makeshift station at street level within the passenger tunnel, with the sole entrance being from Lyman Street.
 The connection from the tunnel to the old station was sealed.
 The City of Springfield bought the station in 1989, but planned restoration efforts were hampered by a fire at the nearby Charles Hotel.

 In 1994, Amtrak constructed a station building at track level and sealed off the passenger tunnel except for the Lyman Street entrance and the southernmost stairway and elevator shaft to track level.
 A modern elevator was installed in the remaining open shaft to connect from street level to the new station building above.